 By choosing a St. Olaf funded internship, you will gain significant financial support for otherwise unpaid work.
 To help you throughout the experience, you have the advantage of extra support and higher-level involvement from St. Olaf staff, faculty, and alumni.
 These programs all have a focus on vocational discernment, civic engagement, skill building, and include a reflection on learning as part of an interdisciplinary team of fellow students with similar goals.
-These internships include the Rockswold Health Scholars Program, Davis Projects for Peace, Leaders for Social Change, the Legal Scholars Program, and Mayo Innovation Scholars.
+These internships include the Rockswold Health Scholars Program, Davis Projects for Peace, Social Entrepreneurship Scholars, the Legal Scholars Program, and Mayo Innovation Scholars.
 Learn more about these internships here.

 International Students and Working in the U.S.

 - Questions to ask yourself about internships – Helps direct you to the next step is in the internship acquisition process.

 - Finding Unposted Internships – Many organizations choose not to post jobs or internships for various reasons.
 This page offers advice on how to find and get those positions.